-Practice 1.- Recognition of the main stages of phenological development (6 hours)

-Practice 2.- Determination of the interception of the radiation: methodology and interpretation of the results (2 hours).

-Practice 3.- Determination of growth and performance components: methodology and interpretation of results (2 hours)
+- Practice 1.- Recognition of the main stages of phenological development (6 hours) - Practice 2.- Determination of radiation interception: methodology and interpretation of the results (2 hours). - Practice 3.- Determination of growth and performance components: methodology and interpretation of results (2 hours)

-Practice 4.- Use of nutrients.
+Practice 4.- Nutrient use.
 Determination of the nutritional status of crops.
-Interpretation of results (2 hours).
+Interpretation of the results (2 hours).

 Practice 5.- Use of water.
-Determination of water status of crops.
+Determination of the water status of crops.
 Interpretation of results (2 hours)

-Workshops - Case resolution (8 hours)
+Workshops - Case resolution (4 hours)